AndrooTheChen/numpy/doc/source/about.rst

 - tools for integrating Fortran code
 - tools for integrating C/C++ code

-Besides its obvious scientific uses, *NumPy* can also be used as an efficient multi-dimensional container of generic data.
+Its obvious scientific uses, *NumPy* can also be used as an efficient multi-dimensional container of generic data.
 Arbitrary data types can be defined.
 This allows *NumPy* to seamlessly and speedily integrate with a wide variety of databases.